erc6900/modular-account-libs/README.md

 #### ModuleEntityLib

 `ModuleEntityLib` provides helpful conversions and utility functions for using `ModuleEntity`, a user-defined value type intended to hold a module address and an entity ID.

-### Interfaces

-Interfaces defined and depended on by ERC-6900 are available in the `src/interfaces` folder.

 ## Building and Testing